tundish/blathnaid/blathnaid/book/chapters.rst

 Krol reached out for the Trivet, and he held it up in the faint pool of moonlight so Jack could see.
 He laid his finger on the third spoke, and said, “This is **Spontaneity** ”.
 He raised his finger in the air dramatically, and wagged it at Jack.
 “Try to train that.
-It can be cultivated, can spontaneity.”
+It can be cultivated, can Spontaneity.”

 There was a clatter as the Trivet fell to the floor and rolled back against Jack’s foot.
 Krol had fallen asleep.